 Research shows that people who have close relationships usually have better physical and mental well-being (Cohen and Syme, 1985).
 Men who have greater emotional intimacy with their partner feel greater sexual satisfaction and their partner’s sexual satisfaction is also high.
 Emotionally more intimate married couples are happier in their marriage.
-Dissatisfaction with the level of intimacy in a romantic relationship can be one of the factors that motivates people to end that relationship.
+Dissatisfaction with the level of intimacy in a romantic relationship can be one of the factors that motivate people to end that relationship.
 Moreover, people who are in a romantic relationship with an unsatisfactory level of intimacy are somewhat more vulnerable to stress and have a higher risk of developing depressive disorders.

 Methods for overcoming fear of intimacy

 People with this problem are very often not aware that they have a problem, and they do not even think about being in a relationship.
-If they turn to tantra in order to solve this problem, they work on learning how not to be sensitive to criticism, how to change unrealistic attitudes, assertive communication, how to unconditionally accept themselves instead of depending on other people’s acceptance, developing trust and overcoming shame.
-This way, they become more confident, they strengthen their capacities for an emotional relationship in which they can satisfy their authentic needs and be happier.
+If they turn to tantra in order to solve this problem, they work on learning how not to be sensitive to criticism, how to change unrealistic attitudes, assertive communication, how to unconditionally accept themselves instead of depending on other people’s acceptance, develop trust and overcoming shame.
+This way, they become more confident, and they strengthen their capacities for an emotional relationship in which they can satisfy their authentic needs and be happier.

 Clinical psychologists assume that fear of intimacy is rooted in destructive thoughts, attitudes, and beliefs about one’s self (Firestone & Catlett, 1999).
 These so-called internalised voices lead individuals to distance themselves from others.
 Through a therapeutic intervention called “Voice therapy”, individuals can be taught how to confirm, understand and change their critically focused inner voices.
 The potential outcome of this therapy is to reduce the frequency of negative thoughts about oneself, their partner, as well as interpersonal relationships in general and to integrate a certain degree of optimism in the individual, which will then lead to greater satisfaction in future relationships (Firestone & Firestone, 2004).

 It is also possible to use “Emotionally focused therapy – EFT” (Johnson, 1996), a therapeutic intervention for couples that focuses on the dimension of attachment.
-It’s goal is to transform a relationship characterised by a significant level of stress into a secure attachment, minimising defensive reactions and conflict, and by clarifying the communication effects of individual defensive reactions and modeling more constructive patterns of communication between partners and by teaching individuals how to rely on their partner and use their partner as a source of support and comfort.
+Its goal is to transform a relationship characterised by a significant level of stress into a secure attachment, minimising defensive reactions and conflict, and by clarifying the communication effects of individual defensive reactions and modelling more constructive patterns of communication between partners and teaching individuals how to rely on their partner and use their partner as a source of support and comfort.
 This type of therapy has been found to improve relationship satisfaction in individuals in the long term (Johnson & Sims, 2000).

 By acknowledging the existence of the problem, we are already halfway to its solution.
 We have to deal with the problem and make a detailed introspection to figure out why we actually feel fear.
 The next step is to admit to your partner that you have a problem.
 With proper communication, both partners can solve the problem much easier together.
 It is necessary to make small steps to establish closeness, open up a little and enjoy the achieved results.
-Hiding behind the walls leads us to staying behind them – alone.
+Hiding behind the walls leads us to stay behind them – alone.
 By tearing the walls down, we build bridges of love between ourselves and our close ones.